themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-If we find syntax node for `MyClass` declaration we can see that the class does implements a type called `IHandler` but to get more details about the type we will either need to scan syntax tree ourselves and find type with same name.
-To help with that C# analyzer API provides certain symbols.
-For example if we can find matching `ITypeSymbol` for `MyHandler` declaration node we can directly access type details for the implemented interfaces.
+if we find syntax nyode fow `MyClass` decwawation we can see that the c-cwass does impwements a-a type cawwed `IHandler` but to get mowe detaiws about the t-type we wiww eithew n-nyeed to scan s-syntax twee o-ouwsewves and find t-type with same n-nyame. rawr to hewp w-with that c# anawyzew a-api pwovides cewtain symbows. σωσ fow exampwe if we can find matching `ITypeSymbol` fow `MyHandler` decwawation nyode we can diwectwy a-access type detaiws f-fow the impwemented i-intewfaces.

-To resolve a matching symbol for certain syntax node you'll need `GeneratorExecutionContext` from syntax generator's Execute method.
+to wesowve a matching symbow fow c-cewtain syntax node y-you'ww nyeed `GeneratorExecutionContext` fwom syntax genewatow's exekawaii~ m-method.

 ```csharp
 TypeDeclarationSyntax typeNode;